supahcraig/ImpalaAutoScale/README.md

 To run the load test you must specify a profile to use and a query to execute.
 The query can be supplied as a command line argument directly, or as a file containing your query.

-At runtime, a boilerplate `config.jmx` file is modified to include the username/password/JDBC URL/SQL from the specified profile and query and saved as `myconfig.jmx`
+At runtime, a boilerplate `config.jmx` file is modified to include the username/password/JDBC URL/SQL from the specified profile and query and saved as `myconfig.jmx`  Once the new jmx file is created, `run` will initiate the JMeter execution with this command (it will run it for you), and put the output into `./resultsfile` and also into a new folder called `./output`.
+Subsequent runs will remove those two artifacts before execution.

+`HEAP="-Xms1g -Xmx1g -XX:MaxMetaspaceSize=256m" CLASSPATH=$(pwd) ./apache-jmeter-5.4.3/bin/jmeter -n -t myconfig.jmx -l ./resultsfile -e -o output`

+## Results

+While the test is running, evidence should be visible in the CDP Virtual Data Warehouse tile.
+For a sufficiently complicated query & large enough dataset it is possible to see a scale-up event.